Global Greens: Global Greens Ambassadors

 The Global Greens Coordination appointed Christine Milne AO as the first Global Greens Ambassador in 2015.
 Milne was appointed as Global Greens Ambassador in recognition of her considerable expertise in climate change and as an elected member of state and federal parliaments, including as Leader of the Australian Greens.

 Member parties

-Member parties in the Americas
+Americas

 Affiliated members in North, Central and South America form the Federation of the Green Parties of the Americas.

+The Green Party of the United States, while previously a full member, is no longer associated with the Global Greens.

-Member parties in Asia and Oceania
+Asia and Oceania

 Affiliated members in Asia, Pacific and Oceania form the Asia Pacific Greens Federation.

-Member parties in Africa
+Africa

 Affiliated parties in Africa form the Federation of Green Parties of Africa.

-Member parties in Europe
+Europe

 Affiliated members in Europe form the European Green Party.